0xcert/techpaper/src/whitepaper.md

 0xcert protocol allows for trustless verification of any kind of digital asset existence and related ownership.
 Anyone is able to verify some information based on digital asset imprint - the cryptographic proof - stored inside Xcerts on the blockchain.

-In order to obtain valid information about a particular digital asset, a holder must disclose information to the skeptical party, and send the explicit certification recipe for the requested asset, through an arbitrary communication medium.
+In order to obtain valid information about a particular digital asset, a holder must disclose information to the skeptical party, and send the explicit JSON data object for the requested asset, through an arbitrary communication medium.
 A holder must also provide the appropriate Xcert smart contract address on the blockchain, where the digital asset imprint exists and can thus be verified.

 <img src="images/5.svg" height="250" />

 *Figure 9: Xcerts carry a trustless proof of digital asset existence and ownership.*

-Based on the data received from a holder, the party creates a cryptographic hash from the provided certification recipe object and then verifies that it matches with the one stored in the provided Xcert on the blockchain.
+Based on the data received from a holder, the party creates a cryptographic hash from the provided JSON data object and then verifies that it matches with the one stored in the provided Xcert on the blockchain.
 When the hash strings are equal the information can be treated as valid and the holder can be trusted.

 In terms of dapps, the verification process is usually automated.
 Some dapps might expect a holder to have the Xcert stored in his digital wallet.
 Holders are able to have all Xcerts stored in their digital wallets and share the proof of ownership with anyone at will.
 This enables a third-party to quickly and easily verify any provided information without unnecessary interaction.